Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Find a friendly inhabitant who is either a dealer or a merchant.
+#### 💬You: Find a friendly inhabitant who is either a dealer or a merchant.
 Maybe they want to buy some of my items.
 (Hint: When you use both AND and OR, don't forget to put brackets correctly!)
 ```sql
 SELECT * FROM INHABITANT WHERE job IN ('dealer', 'merchant') AND state = 'friendly';
 ```